hanabi/hanabi.github.io/README.md

   * Bob clues red to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
   * Cathy discards the known red 1 as a *Gentleman's Discard*.
   * Alice blind-plays her *Finesse Position* card as red 1.
 * The *Gentleman's Discard* essentially transfers a card to another player on the team.
 However, often times, doing this will delay things and cost the team *Tempo*.
-Thus, a *Gentleman's Discard* that slows things down is only good if there is some other side benefit to offset the lost *Tempo* (such as preventing the discard of a valuable card, for example).
+Thus, a *Gentleman's Discard* that slows things down is only good if there is some other side benefit to offset the lost *Tempo* (such as delaying the discard of a valuable card, for example).

 ### The Baton Discard